Global Vision Transformer Pruning with Hessian-Aware Saliency: Exploring parameter redistribution

+\textbf{ViT parameter redistribution.} To further illustrate the effectiveness on our insights on the redistribution of parameters, we follow our insights to design a new architecture we name \textit{ReViT} (Redistributed ViT).
+We follow the trends in~\cref{fig:heur} and heuristically design a simplified rule in~\cref{tab:heur_sim} to determine the parameter dimensions of each block.

+For a 12-layer vision transformer model, we use $\epsilon = 2$ for block 4-9, and use $\epsilon = 1$ for other blocks.
+H is rounded to the nearest even number, and QK rounded to the nearest number divisible by 8 to satisfy Ampere GPUs requirements.

-\textbf{Comparison.} To verify that our NViT parameter redistribution is beneficial, we train all pairs of DEIT and NViT models from scratch on the ImageNet-1K benchmark with the same training objective and hyperparameter choices, which are specified in Appendix~\ref{ap:hyper_he}.
-As shown in Table~\ref{tab:nvit}, our redistribution lets NViT achieve higher accuracy than DEIT with similar FLOPs and lower latency.
-Specifically, NViT-B, NViT-S and NViT-T achieve a Top-1 accuracy gain of 0.11\%, 0.21\% and 1.07\%, respectively, over their DEIT counterparts.
+\textbf{Comparison with DeiT.} To verify that our parameter redistribution is beneficial, we train all pairs of DeiT and ReViT models from scratch on the ImageNet-1K benchmark with the same objective and hyperparameters, as specified in Appendix~\ref{ap:hyper_he}.
+As shown in~\cref{tab:nvit}, ReViT achieve higher accuracy than DeiT with similar FLOPs and lower latency.
+Specifically, ReViT-S and ReViT-T achieve a Top-1 accuracy gain of 0.21\% and 1.36\%, respectively, over their DeiT counterparts.
+We also show ReViT rule can work out of the box on SWIN models in Appendix~\ref{ap:swin}.